 The irony!
-I know this is a strange topic for one of my first posts, but it took me so long to set up this blog, I had to write about procrastination right up front.
-I learned a few things over the past few months and I just have to share them with you.
+It took me so long to set up The Wateringwell, I simply had to write about procrastination right up front.
+I learned quite a few things during this time which I want to share with you.

 One of my Mom’s favorite sayings was: “Procrastination is the thief of time” was one of my mother’s favorite sayings, one I passed onto my own kids.
 I must have been a procrastinator from childhood because one day when I was about 10, mom brought me home ‘A Round Tuit’.
 I stuck it up on my cupboard door and looked at it every day; I still didn’t get around to doing the things I disliked.

 The Dodo Principle

 Wayne (hubby) and I share something we call “The Dodo Principle”.
 It came about during one of our trips to Mauritius.
 I had seen a gorgeous set of Dodo’s (their national bird, now extinct) in the hotel boutique shop.
 Thinking I might find a nicer or cheaper pair elsewhere, I didn’t buy them.
 Well, I didn’t find a nicer/cheaper pair and when I went back to buy the original ones I had fallen in love with, they were gone.
 We searched everywhere and even arrived at the airport early, thinking they might have a better selection.
 Nothing.
 And so the Dodo Principle (do it now or you may lose out) was adopted.

-We laugh about it and if you google procrastination, you will find many humorous sayings.
-On a serious note though, procrastination leads to increased stress and worry; guilt; missed opportunities; self-defeating behavior and even health problems.
+We may laugh about it and if you google procrastination, you will find many humorous sayings.
+On a more serious note though, procrastination leads to increased stress and worry; guilt; missed opportunities; self-defeating behavior and even health problems.
 And as a single mom, you don’t need more of that, do you?